Cantera/cantera/doc/sphinx/yaml/reactions.rst

 ``interface``
 -------------

-A reaction occuring on a surface between two bulk phases, or along an edge at the intersection of two surfaces, as
+A reaction occurring on a surface between two bulk phases, or along an edge at the intersection of two surfaces, as
 `described here <https://cantera.org/science/reactions.html#sec-surface>`__.